-The Application Site Vegetation within the site is confined to the This residential development comprises areas of 3.6 3.10 semi-improved grassland and some remnant housing in Bleachgreen and Bransty which for 3.1 The application site covers an area of circa hedgerow along the boundary with Harras the most part includes terraced, detached and 1.2 hectares and is located to the north of Road.
-This is unmanaged and comprises mainly semi-detached houses constructed between Harras Road, within the north-eastern parts of the middle and end of the 20th Century. hawthorn.
-Whitehaven.
-The modern residential development of The The Surrounding Landscape Highlands housing estate is located immediately 3.2 Figure 1 shows the site and immediate to the south of the site on higher ground to the surrounding area.
-3.7 Beyond the application site, the wider study east of the town centre. area incorporates areas of settlement Photographs A and B, taken within site, 3.3 associated with Harras, Bransty and 3.11 Modern residential development positioned illustrate the features and views from the site.
-Bleachgreen as well as the farmland enclosed on the hillsides around the north, east and The location from which the photographs were by these urban areas. southern peripheries of Whitehaven is therefore taken are shown on Figure 1. widespread.
-By virtue of its elevated position, 3.8 Originally a small fishing village, Whitehaven this type of development is often seen from 3.4 The site is delineated by a post and wire fence developed rapidly after the mid-17th century lower lying locations within Whitehaven and but is part of a wider, large, irregularly shaped thriving on its shipping and mining industries. thus forms a prominent characteristic of the pastoral field.
-It is broadly rectangular in shape The historical parts of the town lie outside town. and, to the south, follows the alignment of of the study area, within two conservation Harras Road.
-The boundary with the road is areas (Town Centre and High Street) which 3.12 The housing areas wrap around the farmland generally defined by a post and wire fence, incorporate much of the town centre and the within which the site lies.
-Generally, this although there are some sections of remnant adjacent harbour and marina. agricultural landscape comprises a patchwork hedgerow.
-To the east, the site partially abuts of regularly shaped, medium sized fields.
-These the garden boundary of a detached house (Casa Since the initial growth period, there has been 3.9 fields are enclosed by stone walling or post and Mia) with the remaining boundary bordering significant residential development during wire fencing, with some amalgamation of fields the open field.
-The northern and western site the 20th century.
-With an absence of lower to form larger parcels.
-Hedgerows are scarce, lying, flatter areas in and around Whitehaven, boundaries cut across the open field. although there are some remnant sections. the town's unrelenting desire to expand has Trees are also not abundant within the farmland 3.5 The ground levels across the site fall, quite resulted in residential development extending and confined to linear groups near to the steeply, in a westerly direction towards the up and onto the high ground surrounding the settlement edges. coastal areas of Whitehaven.
-The higher levels town, with areas of development often reflecting within eastern parts of the site, near to the previous field patterns and boundaries.
-3.13 Areas to the east of the study area include adjoining residential property, lie at around restored land which were reclaimed following 130m AOD.
-There is a noticeable dip in the the cessation of open cast mining.
-The restored
+- 3.1 The application site covers an area of circa 1.2 hectares and is located to the north of Harras Road, within the north-eastern parts of Whitehaven. - 3.2 Figure 1 shows the site and immediate surrounding area. - 3.3 Photographs A and B, taken within site, illustrate the features and views from the site.
+The location from which the photographs were taken are shown on Figure 1. - 3.4 The site is delineated by a post and wire fence but is part of a wider, large, irregularly shaped pastoral field.
+It is broadly rectangular in shape and, to the south, follows the alignment of Harras Road.
+The boundary with the road is generally defined by a post and wire fence, although there are some sections of remnant hedgerow.
+To the east, the site partially abuts the garden boundary of a detached house (Casa Mia) with the remaining boundary bordering the open field.
+The northern and western site boundaries cut across the open field. - 3.5 The ground levels across the site fall, quite steeply, in a westerly direction towards the coastal areas of Whitehaven.
+The higher levels within eastern parts of the site, near to the adjoining residential property, lie at around 130m AOD.
+There is a noticeable dip in the levels to low points of around 100m AOD to the west.